 (Whilst we hope that it will never be an issue, Turning Earth cannot be responsible for your personal items.
 We recommend you do not leave any valuables or items of personal significance in the storage area.)

-Kilns: Turning Earth has five high quality kilns, including four electric L&L 28T top loaders, and an electric front loader.
+Kilns: Turning Earth has five high quality kilns, all electric L&L 28T top loaders.
 A Rohde top loading gas kiln will be added shortly.

 All work that goes through the communal firing is measured and labelled with the member’s name, the clay body, and the glaze used.